ElijahBarbour/UFC-Fight-Prediction-Using-Neural-Networks/README.md

-# UFC Fight Prediciton Using Machine Learning
+# UFC Fight Prediciton Using Neural Networks

 This project constructs a Multi-Layer Neural Network Model in order to predict the winners of UFC Fights.